 Dayco Products LLC (Division of Mark IV Industries, Inc.)

--The Company specializes in the research, design, manufacturing and distribution of a wide range of belts, tensioners and pulleys for multiple markets, including the automotive market.
+-The Company focuses on the research, design, manufacturing and distribution of engine products and drive systems across a number of markets, including the passenger vehicle and commercial vehicle markets.

 |1905||Dayton Rubber Company was established in Dayton, Ohio, U.S.|

 |1960||Dayton Rubber Company was changed the name to Dayco Corporation.|